danmatuoka/danmatuoka/README.md

 -------------------

 - 👀 I’m interested in technology stuffs, code and web development.
-- 🌱 I’m currently studying python and django.
+- 🌱 I’m currently studying more about design system, patterns and DevOps.
-- 🤝 I'm open to work and collaborating on interesting projects as a developer.
+- 🤝 I'm open to collaborating on interesting projects as a developer.
 - ✉️  You can contact me at [danielmatuoka@outlook.com](mailto:danielmatuoka@outlook.com)